More evacuations as massive fires rapidly expand in California - France 24

 Los Angeles (AFP)

-A series of massive fires in northern and central California forced more evacuations as they quickly spread Thursday, sending plumes of smoke over the San Francisco area and dangerously affecting air quality.
+A series of massive fires in northern and central California forced more evacuations as they quickly spread Thursday, darkening the skies and dangerously affecting air quality.

-The blazes, most of which were touched off by a rash of lightning strikes earlier in the week, are being fed by a grueling heat wave afflicting the state.
+The blazes, most of which were touched off by a rash of lightning strikes earlier in the week, are concentrated to the north, east and south of San Francisco and are being fed by a grueling heat wave afflicting the state along with low humidity.

 Evacuation orders were expanded in several counties overnight as the flames devoured homes, forced the shutdown of roads and heavily damaged California's oldest state park.

+Officials said some 60,000 people had been evacuated and 100,000 more were under evacuation warnings.

+"In the past four days, there have been over 370 new wildfires and nearly two dozen of those major fires are still burning across California," said Daniel Berlant, Cal Fire's assistant deputy director in an update Thursday afternoon.

-Authorities said the fires had consumed nearly 350,000 acres in the central and northern part of the state, including in the wine regions of Sonoma and Napa, which are still recovering from deadly, devastating fires in recent years.
+Authorities said the fires had consumed nearly 350,000 acres (142,000 hectares) in the central and northern part of the state, including in the wine regions of Sonoma and Napa, which are still recovering from other deadly, devastating fires in recent years.

-One of the largest groupings of fires -- known as the LNU Lightning complex, which encompasses Napa and Sonoma Counties -- grew to 131,000 acres by Thursday and was zero percent contained.
+One of the largest groupings of fires -- known as the LNU Lightning Complex, which encompasses Napa and Sonoma Counties -- grew to 131,000 acres Thursday and was zero percent contained.

 Cal Fire officials said the many blazes of the LNU Lightning Complex had begun to merge together to create a massive inferno.

-The group of wildfires has already destroyed 105 homes and structures and is threatening more than 30,000 other buildings, fire officials said.
+The complex of fires has already destroyed 105 homes and structures and is threatening more than 30,000 other buildings, fire officials said.

 Two people taking part in the firefighting efforts have died.
 One was a helicopter pilot who was killed in a crash in Fresno County, southeast of San Francisco, as he was attempting to drop water.

-The second was an employee of the utility company Pacific Gas and Electric (PG&E) who was clearing poles and electrical lines in Solano County and was found unresponsive in his vehicle Wednesday, Cal Fire said.
+The second was an employee of the utility company Pacific Gas and Electric (PG&E) who was clearing poles and electrical lines and was found unresponsive in his vehicle Wednesday, Cal Fire said.

-Meanwhile southeast of San Francisco, another grouping of fires dubbed the SCU Lightning Complex prompted evacuation orders in some communities near San Jose, but the fires were for the most part raging in unpopulated areas.
+Meanwhile southeast of San Francisco, another grouping of fires dubbed the SCU Lightning Complex grew to nearly 137,500 acres by late Thursday afternoon and was just five percent contained.

-In Santa Cruz County near the coast, a series of fires called the CZU Lightning Complex caused extensive damage to California's oldest state park, Big Basin Redwoods State Park, known for its majestic redwoods that are up to 2,000 years old.
+In Santa Cruz County, closer to the coast, a series of fires called the CZU Lightning Complex caused extensive damage to California's oldest state park, Big Basin Redwoods State Park, known for its majestic redwoods that are up to 2,000 years old.

 "The fire damaged the park's headquarters, historic core and campgrounds," park officials said.